bsoelch/Concat/doc/types.md

 A pointer type, consists of a base-type and a possibly empty list of dimensions, with an optional `_` at the end of the dimension list signaling an unknown number of elements.
-The pointer type end with `ptr` followed by an optional `mut` signaling that the targeted value can be modified through the pointer.
+The pointer type end with `ptr` followed by an optional `.mut` signaling that the targeted value can be modified through the pointer.
 Array types follow the same syntax, but without the option to signal mutability or unknown size.
 0-dimensional arrays are not supported,  <!-- XXX? support 0-D arrays ?-->